sighupio/fury-kubernetes-service-mesh/docs/development/README.md

 Here is explained how we develop the Istio package inside the service-mesh SIGHUP module.
 It's very important to maintain this document updated.
 So, any new/modified action has to be written here.

+## Runbooks

+- [`custom-ca-citadel`](custom-ca-citadel/): If you need to configure citadel to run with a specific CA instead of the self-signed one.

 ### How we've got the manifests

 First add istio to your helm repositories: